Service Start Up – Automatic (Delayed) July 15, 2009

 Using the PIA Welcome Message June 13, 2007

-Posted by Tipster in Administration, PIA, PeopleSoft, SQL.26 comments
+Posted by Duncan in Administration, PeopleSoft, PIA, SQL.comments closed

 The PIA Welcome message, or Portal Greeting is a pretty simple piece of functionality, but I’ve not seen it used on a single client site.
 For those that haven’t seen it before, it looks like this: